Shippable/docs/sources/deploy/tutorial/continuous-deployment-to-google-kubernetes-engine-kubectl.md

 sub_sub_section: kubectl
 page_title: Continuous Deployment to Google Kubernetes Engine using kubectl
 page_description: Automated deployments to Google Kubernetes Engine using kubectl commands
-page_keywords: Deploy docker containers, Continuous Integration, Continuous Deployment, CI/CD, testing, automation, pipelines, Google Kubernetes Enginer, GKE
+page_keywords: Deploy docker containers, Continuous Integration, Continuous Deployment, CI/CD, testing, automation, pipelines, Google Kubernetes Engine, GKE

 # Continuous Deployment to Google Kubernetes Engine using `kubectl`
 This tutorial explains how to continuously deploy a Docker container to Google Kubernetes Engine using native `kubectl` commands.
 This example continues on the work done in [Build and Push a Docker Image to Docker Hub](/ci/tutorial/build-push-image-to-docker-hub) by adding CD Assembly Line to GKE